School Teachers & Staff in South Korea

 About Sejong Global School, South Korea

-Sejong Global School is a residential school in Dajeon, set up to serve the children of Korean WEC missionaries who require a secondary education in Korean and English.
+Sejong Global School is a residential school in Daejeon, set up to serve the children of Korean WEC missionaries, requiring a secondary education for them in both Korean and English.

 We encourage our students to feel confidence and have a positive attitude to their identity as third-culture kids, to serve God with their gifts and talents, and to live as missional Christians alongside their parents.

 To learn more about this school, see their website http://sgschool.kr/